 The fabulous beaches nearby are Gunwalloe, Poldhu, Kennack Sands, Mullion Cove, Loe Bar, Kynance Cove, Porthleven, Coverack, none more than twenty minutes drive away.
 Cliff walks all along the Coast Path invigorate and thrill with spectacular sea views.

 Outside, various attractive brightly painted craft are waiting to set off on adventures.
-Kayaks, canoes, a motor bass boat (for which you pay for the fuel), a fine 9’ wooden traditional rowing dinghy, ‘Swallow’ the sailing dinghy with her smart new blue sails.
+Kayaks, canoes, a motor bass boat (we’ll just ask you topay for the fuel), a fine 9’ wooden traditional rowing dinghy, ‘Swallow’ the sailing dinghy with her smart blue sails.
 The crabbing lines just need some bacon bait tied for much fun on the jetty, with handy buckets for the ‘catch’.
 Life jackets are hanging up ready in every size to keep you safe.
 All swimming and boating here is ‘At Your Own Risk’.
 Some guests bring their own small boats which can be launched from the slipway although there is such a choice already here you may decide against towing one down.

 Many chairs and benches are placed around on the balcony, patio and in the charming waterfront private garden give you a perch to watch wildlife, the changing tides, the fishing boats returning from their day at sea.
 The sun stays longest on the balcony, often till late in the evening during June and July especially.
 Afternoon tea and supper, spontaneous barbeques are always happy events.
 So rain or shine there’s much to occupy and entertain.

 Usefully, there is flexibility to the number of rooms you can take.
 This means that couples can happily stay, as so many do, in the main part of the house while families and groups of friends can spread out further by taking the large extra bedroom suite that leads off the kitchen.
-This airy studio room has its own ensuite bathroom, tv and DVD player, desk, generous library with a strong maritime theme as well as modern fiction, balcony, door to the quay, chest and wardrobes.
-Accessed through a small internal hall, with locking doors between, this extra big bedroom is not let separately to the house just used occasionally as a guest room for our family.
+This airy studio room has its own ensuite bathroom, TV, desk, generous library with a strong maritime theme as well as modern fiction, balcony, door to the quay, chest and wardrobes.
 The living accommodation is all on the first and second floor; the ground floor rooms below are used for boating equipment and storage.

-Ben and Kate, the owners, live alongside the house, not overlooking.
-We are pleased to help but remain discreet.
+The Kirby family, the owners, live alongside the house, not overlooking.
+Kate and Sam are pleased to help but remain discreet.
 Our family business is small boat commercial fishing; there is one vessel, the New Harmony, leaving the quay during the neap tides.
-Fresh fish is landed several times during the tide, mostly late afternoon.
 We are ‘dog friendly’ at Bishops Quay, so your well-behaved chums are welcome.
-There is one neutered English Springer spaniel living here now, he is friendly and well mannered.
+We have two neutered English Springer spaniels living here now, Boris and Morris, both very friendly and well mannered.
 Walkies up the lane (1/4 a mile) and around the quay are easy and safe.
-We have a hose ready for any muddy paws and a warm downstairs storeroom where they can stay to dry off or be left while you go out.
-Thirty or so laying hens are protected by an electric fence in one of our meadows that border the lane.
+We have a hose ready for any muddy paws and a warm downstairs storeroom where dogs can stay to dry off or be left while you go out.
+Our laying hens are protected by an electric fence in one of our meadows that border the lane.
 They provide eggs for you and some home baking.